PrestaShop is a free, PHP-based shopping cart software. To install PrestaShop, please follow these steps:

 Click the Next button.

 6. On the next page PrestaShop will check whether the hosting server meets the installation requirements.
 You can disregard the warning about enabling a PHP accelerator.
-You can use the global php.ini file to set short_open_tag to off.
-Working with php.ini files is covered in this section of the online manual.
-You can add the following code at the end of the file:
+You can disable the short_open_tag PHP setting by adding the following line to a PHP configuration file (php.ini) in your hosting account: